-Don't be tempted to just go wild and empty your barrow of leveling mix into the depression.
+Don't be tempted to just go wild and empty your wheelbarrow of leveling mix into the depression.
 Instead, apply no more than a half-inch layer.
 Any more, and you'll smother and kill the grass beneath.
 Then you'd need to reseed.
-The cost to reseed a yard will vary by location and other factors.

 Rake over the top dressing, then take a stiff brush and sweep across the area.
 Raking spreads the mix over the space evenly, and brushing forces the mix down through the grass to the dirt.

-Lightly water the area to encourage the soil mix to settle and grass to grow.
-Try not to overwater or water too vigorously, or you'll wash away the leveling mix you just applied.
+Lightly water the area to encourage the soil mix to settle and the grass to grow.
+Try not to overwater or water too vigorously, as you could accidentally wash away the leveling mix you just applied.

 6. Be Patient